Anssi Malinen profile picture

 Teaching interests:

-Bioprocess technology, mammalian cell factories, Enzyme and protein chemistry, transcription, gene regulation, membrane biology.
+Bioprocess technology, mammalian cell factories, enzyme and protein chemistry, transcription, gene regulation, membrane biology.

 Research